spyder-ide/spyder-docs/doc/panes/debugging.rst

 .. image:: /images/debugging/debugging-breakpoints.gif
    :alt: Spyder showing setting conditional breakpoint

-You can access and edit local and global variables at each breakpoint through the :doc:`variableexplorer`.
+You can access and edit local and global variables at each breakpoint through the :ref:`panes-variables`.

 .. image:: /images/debugging/debugging-variables.png
    :alt: Spyder's console and variable explorer showing local and global variables when debugging